Disclaimer: I still don't own Harry Potter, obviously.

 "This is not a democracy, Mr. Potter.
 This school is a dictatorship, and I am the dictator.
 You will all do as I tell you to or I will make you do what I tell you.
 One way or another, everyone will fall in line.
 That is not negotiable.
 I gave you two the opportunity to help me and make things better for everyone, but you rejected it.
 What happens now is on your hands."

 "No, it's on your hands professor.
-This is a dictatorship, you just said so yourself.
-Harry and I will not be part of it.
-And this is only a dictatorship because you're making it one.
+This isn't a dictatorship and you're not a dictator.
+You're not but a tyrant and Harry and I will not be part of it.
+You're probably the worst thing to ever happen to this school and that's saying a lot considering everything that we've personally been through over the years.
 Professor Dumbledore never tried to control us like you're doing.
-If you're determined to be a dictator then we'll defy you at every turn.
+If you're determined to be a tyrant and continue to abuse your power then expect us to fight back against you at every turn.
 Now if you'll excuse us, we have double Defense Against the Dark Arts and we really don't want to be late.
-Professor Snape may be understanding but he still isn't happy when we're late."
+Professor Snape may be understanding but he still isn't happy when we're not on time."
 The two of them turned and started walking down the hall towards Professor Snape's classroom.

 "Twenty-five points each from Gryffindor for your cheek," Umbridge called after them.
-Neither of them gave her the satisfaction of looking back; they continued on their way as if they hadn't heard her.
+Neither of them gave her the satisfaction of looking back, preferring instead to continue on their way as if they hadn't heard her.
 For once, the sickly sweet smile on the Headmistress' face had been replaced by one of pure anger and hatred.
 She needed a way to get the entire student body under her control and she was going to come up with something, no matter what.

 "What's wrong with you, mate?"
 Ron asked as soon as he saw Harry and Hermione.
 Both of them were still seething over what Umbridge had just done but Hermione was much better at keeping her face neutral.
-It wasn't surprising that it was Hermione who answered him either.
+It wasn't surprising that she was the one who answered him either.

 "What?!
 Not only does she want to turn this school into a dictatorship, she's asking you two to help.
 Despite the way she treated you both in fifth year, this is outrageous!
 It isn't something she should ask the Head Boy and Girl to do!"
 Ron didn't get to say any more before the classroom door opened and Snape ushered them all inside.

 "That seems to be a good way to end the class," Snape calmly said.
 "You're all dismissed.
 I'd like to see you for a moment though Mr. Potter."
 He and Hermione shared a look; he nodded at her before she kissed his cheek and started to leave.
 "I'm required to tell you that public displays of affection are forbidden under the new Headmistress' decrees," the professor added in a bored tone.
-Harry disregarded the statement; he knew that Snape didn't mean anything by it and was merely being sarcastic.
+Harry disregarded the statement.
+By this point he was well-aware that Snape didn't mean anything by it and was merely being sarcastic.

 "But I barely held it together, Severus."
 Despite the newfound respect they had for each other, Snape and Harry still weren't on great terms and he wouldn't allow any student, let alone Harry, address him so casually.